johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 ## Futher Reading

-Not covered here for brevity's sake is an important part of Separation logic, the Frame Rule, which provides for rigorous local reasoning about the heap without concern for other possibly overlaping references to the same memory locations.
-That is, the Frame Rule is what allows each assertion to be correct in spite of the fact that the program fragments they pertain to are often operating in a larger application that manipulates the heap.
+Not covered here for brevity's sake is an important part of Separation logic, the Frame Rule.
+The Frame Rule provides for rigorous local reasoning about the heap without concern for other possibly overlaping references to the same memory locations.
+That is, it allows each assertion to be correct in spite of the fact that the program fragments they pertain to are often operating in a larger application that manipulates the heap.

 Also, the concept of borrowed pointers is important reading if you're interested in Rust.
 A common but effective memory efficiency is achieved in C by passing pointers to data structures instead of using the default pass-by-value semantics.
 Similarly one can "borrow" a pointer to a data structure in Rust, but because of the type level restrictions it's both safer and more complex[!!].
 The borrowed pointers [tutorial](http://static.rust-lang.org/doc/tutorial-borrowed-ptr.html) makes those complexities clear.